adderbyte/HPC_OpenMP_MPI_GPU/5_Introduction.md

 Direct methods are often too expensive in either computation time or computer memory requirements, or possible both.</p>

 <p>This is the
-reason why the iterative methods, which are able to take advantage of sparse systems, are often preferable compared with the direct methods in engineering fields.
+ why the iterative methods, which are able to take advantage of sparse systems, are often preferable compared to  direct methods in engineering fields.
 Through iterative methods, an approximate solution within the error tolerance could be obtained under the assumption that the algorithm is convergent.
 Among classical iterative methods, the Gauss–Seidel method has several interesting properties.
 In general, if the Jacobi method also converges, the Gauss–Seidel method will converge faster than the Jacobi method.
 Even though the SOR method with the optimal